ErpNetDocs/tech/advanced/documents/document-states.md

 ## Description

-Each document in the system has a current state at any given moment.
-The state affects how the document affects the system and whether the document is updateable.
-The allowed document states are:
+The documents in the system have a current STATE.
+This state determines the effect on the system and whether the document can be updated.
+The allowed states of the document are:

-- **New** - the document is entered and saved in the system, but has no effect (on planning, availability, etc.)
+- **New** - the document is entered and saved in the system but does not affect (on planning, availability, etc.)
 - **Planned** - the document is planned automatically by the system to occur at some point in the future
 - **Firm Planned** - the document is planned to occur at some point in the future by a user.
 Firm Planned status is automatically set by the system if a user edits a Planned document.
 - **Released** - the document is released for execution.
 The responsible party starts to execute it.
 - **Completed** - the activities of the document are finished.
 Sometimes this state is also referred to as "Finished".
-- **Closed** - the document is verified and no more changes are expected to it.
+- **Closed** - The document is verified and no more changes are expected in it.

 ## Rules for Editing a Document